 - Licence fee

-- Payment provisions: all payments the tenant might have to make
+- Payment provisions: all payments the licensee might have to make including service charges

 - Use allowed: restrictions on how the occupier can use the property